-Committee members will seek to reach decisions by consensus where possible.
-Should this not be possible, then a vote of the Committee members will be required, the process for which will be, as follows:
+Committee members will be required, the process for which will be, as follows:

 - All members of the Committee who are present at the meeting will be eligible to cast one vote each.
 In no circumstances may an absent member vote by proxy.
 Absence is defined as being absent at the time of the vote. - b) A decision will be passed if more votes are cast for it than against it. - c) Casting vote If an equal number of votes are cast for and against a resolution, then the Chair of the Committee will have a casting vote.